-If you momentarily lose connection during your exam, your proctor may ask to rescan your room – this is to ensure your room hasn’t changed while you were disconnected.
-If you lose connection completely, your proctor will call you on your phone to understand the issue – so make sure it is in earshot.
+If you momentarily lose internet connection during your exam, your proctor may ask to rescan your room, this is to ensure your room hasn't changed while you were disconnected.
+If you lose connection completely, your proctor will call your phone to understand the issue, so always make sure it's nearby.

 If you require assistance at any stage, you can use the chat function to speak to your proctor.

-Watch this video to gain an understanding of the online proctored exam experience, and your responsibilities as a CPA Program candidate.
+Watch these videos to understand the online proctored exam experience and your responsibilities as a CPA Program candidate.